mayasharma2110/Keep-Riding/README.md

 * Checked the carousel is responsive and changes image automatically.
 I also checked the controls and indicators work as expected to allow the user to view a specific image.

-* Checked the elements are reponsive to different size devices.
+* Checked the elements are responsive to different size devices.

 ### Prices Section

-* Checked the elements are reponsive to different size devices.
+* Checked the elements are responsive to different size devices.

 * Checked there was a bottom margin between picture and tables when viewed on small device and right margin when viewed on medium and larger devices due to the change in layout.